Creamen/git-sensible/README.md

 [Expanded context and explanation]
 ```

-This encompasses the best commits messages I find.
-They are straight & to the point, and give the reader a good idea of what's going on, and what the commit is doing about it.
+This encompasses the best worded commits.
+They are straight and to the point, and give the reader a good idea of what's going on, and what the commit is doing about it.

 #### Fixing bugs and closing issues